Ransomware: what is it and how to get rid of it?

 Ransomware is malicious software that aims to hold your data hostage in exchange for ransom.
 To do this, ransomware encrypts your personal data and then the bad guys ask you to pay to get your precious files back.

-Modern models of ransomware appeared in Russia initially, but it is noted that the number of attacks of this type has greatly increased in other countries, including Australia, France, the United States.
+Modern ransomware models initially appeared in Russia, but we see that the number of attacks of this type has greatly increased in other countries, including Australia, France, and the United States.

 In November 2012, McAfee, the publisher of security software, reported having registered 120 new samples of this kind of malware.